kean/Nuke/Sources/Nuke/Nuke.docc/Performance/prefetching.md

 # Prefetching

+Learn how to prefetch images to improve user experience.

+## Overview

-Loading data ahead of time in anticipation of its use (prefetching) is a great way to improve user experience.
+Loading data ahead of time in anticipation of its use ([prefetching](https://en.wikipedia.org/wiki/Prefetching)) is a great way to improve user experience.
 It's especially effective for images; it can give users an impression that there is no networking and the images are just magically always there.

 ## UICollectionView